BiggerSeries/BiggerSeries/README.md

 ### Notable changes
  - GUI button are toggle in place, instead of discrete.
- - Reactor access ports no longer have an intenral buffer, required items to be piped in/out (this is mostly me being lazy, but you should be doing this anyway, hopper works).
+ - Reactor access ports no longer have an internal buffer, required items to be piped in/out (this is mostly me being lazy, but you should be doing this anyway, hopper works).
  - Overspeeding turbines no longer generates more power, the efficiency function is nerfed past about 2200RPM.
 They still don't break, but you have no reason to run them that fast.
  - Turbine require two rotor bearings, one at each end.
 Small annoyance on my part, but otherwise the rotors work the same, put the coils on either side.
  - The config can edit basically everything, re-balance the reactor to your hearts content as a modpack dev.